mikekeene/Book-Search-Engine-MikeKeene/README.md

 ## Description

- An Google book search engine refactored to work using GraphQL and Apollo Server.
+ A Google book search engine refactored to use Apollo Server with GraphQL queries and mutations (replacing the RESTful Server and functionality.)

 ## Table of Contents